building-envelope-data/machine/README.md

 ## Setting up the machine

+1. If there is a firewall, configure it such that it allows secure shell (ssh) access on port 22.
+And if there are explicit port forwardings, forward the public port 22 to port 22.
 1. Enter a shell on the production machine using `ssh` as the user `cloud`.
 1. Install
    [GNU Make](https://www.gnu.org/software/make/),